35 Employee engagement survey questions for higher productivity

 29. Are you appropriately involved in decisions that affect your work?

-Significant survey questions about relationships with managers
+Survey questions about relationships with managers

 Having a healthy relationship with your team matters both professionally and personally as employees need to feel supported to succeed.
 These questions help refine relationships to ensure they’re built on trust, communication, and mutual respect.
 Great managers are ones that are in tune with their employees’ needs.